 Everyone has moments at work or school where they feel unmotivated, annoyed or blocked—I’ve been there too.
 And if you’re feeling stuck, it can be really hard to get through the day and learn how to do things you hate to do.
-In this video, I give you 5 awesome tips for how to do things you don’t want to do.
+In this post, I give you 5 awesome tips for how to do things you don’t want to do.

 So, if you need help getting over a motivation-hump, try using the tips below to make your work at your job or in school more enjoyable.